dvdbisong/dvdbisong.github.io/_posts/2018-01-17-datalab-vs-sagemaker.md

 <div class="thecap"><span style="font-style: italic">Figure 6: </span>Datalab kernels</div>
 </div>

 In any case, packages like MxNet, can very easily be installed on Datalab notebooks by running console commands via the Datalab `bash` shell.
-This functionality makes Google Datalab more flexible because other packages like Keras can be installed to the Datalab compute instance.
-The converse is not the same for Amazon SageMaker.
-Any new framework will have to be built into a Docker container and provisioned on the Amazon EC2 Container Registry.
-For example, to install MxNet run the following commands:
+For example, to install MxNetm on Google Cloud Datalab run the following commands.

 ```bash
 %bash